 The Old State House.
 Hartford, CT.

-As shown in the table, all regions performed well, but it was Emerging Markets that bested their developed counterparts.
-Within the US, it was Tech and Tech-related stocks that fared best, mostly due to the struggles of financial stocks.
-From a factor perspective, Momentum and Quality outperformed the broader market.
+As shown in the table, the US was the best performer for the week by far, but all regions were positive.
+Within the US, despite an early rally from Technology stocks, the more traditional Dow Jones Industrial Average finally got a win.
+However, because of the dominance of Technology stocks, no factors outperformed the broader market.
 The long-term results continue to demonstrate factor efficacy.
 For the 15-year periods 3 out of 5 factors beat the market with Size not far behind for a fourth.

 In The News